BennetMontgomery/dividepdf/README.md

 # installation
 On Linux and Mac,
+1. Install qpdf
-1. Clone repository to your machine
+2. Clone repository to your machine
-2. Add downloaded folder to your $PATH or place dividepdf.sh in a folder in $PATH
+3. Add downloaded folder to your $PATH or place dividepdf.sh in a folder in $PATH

 If on Windows,
 1. Enable Linux subsystem for Windows and install preferred distro from Windows appstore